AKlaus/DomainResult/README.md

 string UnauthorizedProblemDetailsTitle { get; set; }= "Unauthorized access";
 ```

-Feel free to change them (hmm... remember they're static with all the pros and cons).
+Feel free to change them (hmm... remember they're static, with all the pros and cons).
 The reasons you may want it:

 - Localisation of the titles
 - Favour [422](https://httpstatuses.com/422) HTTP code in stead of [400](https://httpstatuses.com/400) (see opinions [here](https://stackoverflow.com/a/52098667/968003) and [here](https://stackoverflow.com/a/20215807/968003)).